indrekots/indrekots.github.io/_posts/articles/2017-01-14-externalized-configuration-in-spring-boot.md

 ## Final words

 You learned how to use configuration files with Spring Boot.
 As you can see, the framework takes care of externalized configuration for you.
 The developer's job is to place the property values in correct files.
 I strongly encourage you [to read more about configuration in Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html "Externalized Configuration").
-You'll find that there are more ways of externalizing configuration than you saw it this post.
+You'll find that there are more ways of externalizing configuration than you saw in this post.